silver-surfer94/k8s-flask-api/README.md

 `waypoint install --platform=kubernetes -accept-tos`

+### Optional: Waypoint Server Access
+Access the Waypoint server on `https://<SERVER_IP>:9702` and run `waypoint user token` to generate the login token.
+This gives you access to see exiting projects, builds, deployments, and releases.

 ## Waypoint Deployment
 From ./k8s-flask-api, build, deploy and release the app with: `waypoint init && waypoint up`